Pavucsan/account-chatbot/accountbot/data/nlu.md

 - what is accounting

 ## intent:accounting_courses

 - What are some of the accounting courses in a college accounting degree?
 - accounting courses

 ## intent:basic_cost_accounting

+- accounting cost
+- account cost
+- accounting courses fee
+- fee
+- cost
 - How can I get a basic understanding of cost accounting?
 - basic understanding of cost accounting
-- accounting cost